 - Previously, you could only change the Survey Administrator by reaching out to get the database updated.
 Now, by going to the Survey Schedule>>Details, you can press the blue hyperlink "Edit Administrator" located above the currently listed one.
 The survey schedule must be un-published into DRAFT status to complete this action

 Changes to Syllabus Update Emails for Linked Course Sections

 - Child-linked course sections will no longer receive emails to update their syllabi.
 Since the action is already completed and filtered down from the parent linked section, the email reminders should follow the same logic.

 Course Section Trend Analysis Report - Question ordering updated

 - Previously, the exports of this report seemed to show the questions and their results listed in a random order.
 The export will now show the questions ordered in the manner they were listed within the survey form when it was being completed.

 Linked Course Sections - syllabus publishing bug resolved

-- A bug was found that when publishing a master-linked course section, the child-linked course section would remain in Faculty Pending status.
-It has since been re-implemented so that the child section is automatically pushed to published if the master section is.
+- A bug was found that when publishing a parent-linked course section, the child-linked course section would remain in Faculty Pending status.
+It has since been re-implemented so that the child section is automatically pushed to published if the parent section is.

 Exporting Reports - Invalid Parameters bug fixed